 Styrofoam cones may be used, but care must be taken to open the tops on warm days so that the roses will not “cook”.
 Cones have also been associated with fungus problems, not to mention their cemetery look.

-According to a June, 2004, article in the Rose Leaf by Don Gill, he uses an 18” high tar or felt-paper collar around each bush filled with 18” of Royal Soil (composted manure) or Raised Bed Mix.
+According to a June, 2004, article in the Rose Leaf by Don Gill, he uses an 18” high tar or felt-paper collar around each bush filled with 18” of composted manure or other good soil.
 His roses are tall but already staked so he never cuts them back.
 The collars are removed in the warmer days of February and rain is allowed to wash the soil gently away.
 He puts the soil back if extreme weather is forecast.
 He also never strips his leaves.

 If grafted, protect grafts with mulch.
 Very little other care is needed.
 It is almost impossible to protect the canes.
-Believe me, I tried once!
+Believe me, I tried!